nikitap2906/my-project/README.md

 # my-project
-this is my first Gita repository
+this is my first Gita repository.
 Author - Nikita patidar